-Inflation is on the rise.
-The consumer price index (CPI) increased 5.1% on a year-over-year basis in January 2022, according to Statistics Canada.
-But it shouldn't be a surprise that many businesses are experiencing much larger cost increases.
+Inflation is on the rise, but at a slower pace.
+According to Statistics Canada, the consumer price index (CPI) increased 4.3% on a year-over-year basis in March 2023—the smallest rise since August 2021.
+But it shouldn’t be a surprise that many businesses are experiencing much larger cost increases.

-With the Bank of Canada set to raise interest rates this year to help tame rising inflation, the stage is set for business debt servicing costs to increase—putting a further strain on cash flows.
-Rising rates will make operating your business and borrowing to invest in growth more costly, impacting expansion and M&A activities.
-Increasing rates may impact foreign exchange, making the Canadian dollar stronger and potentially hampering foreign demand for Canadian exports.
+With the Bank of Canada expected to keep interest rates higher for longer, business debt servicing costs will remain high—putting a further strain on cash flows.
+Rates at elevated levels will make operating your business and borrowing to invest in growth costly, impacting expansion and M&A activities.

 Your business has many options available to deal with rising inflation, but there is no easy answer: